Filip Stanković (footballer, born 2002): Loans to Volendam

 Stanković is a youth academy graduate of Inter Milan.
 On 4 August 2021, Dutch club Volendam announced the signing of Stanković on a season-long loan deal.
 He made his professional debut on 6 August in a 2–2 draw against FC Eindhoven.
 Following 28 league appearances and achieving promotion to the Eredivisie on his first season, on 20 July 2022, Stanković officially re-joined Volendam on another one-year loan.

 Loan to Sampdoria

 After playing most of the pre-season games as a starting goalkeeper for Inter following the departure of André Onana, on 11 August 2023, Stanković joined Serie B club Sampdoria on a one-year loan, with an option to buy and counter option in favour of Inter.

 Venezia

 On 12 August 2024, Stanković joined newly promoted Serie A club Venezia on a season-long loan with an option and a conditional obligation to buy.

 Despite suffering relegation to Serie B at the conclusion of the 2024–25 season, Venezia opted to activate their option to sign Stanković on a permanent deal.

 International career

-Stanković is a Serbian youth international.
+Stanković has represented Serbia at various youth levels.
+In November 2023, he received his first call-up to the Serbia national team.
+He made his debut on 31 May 2026 in a 3–0 loss to Cape Verde.